-Settlement occurs 2 business days after a request is processed.
+Settlement occurs 1 business day after a request is processed.
 Note that your distributor may have a different cut-off and/or settlement times.

 Types of units available Distribution units (which pay regular dividends) and accumulation units (which do not).